tldr-pages/tldr/pages/common/drupal-check.md

 > Check Drupal PHP code for deprecations.
 > More information: <https://github.com/mglaman/drupal-check>.

-- Check the code in a specific path for deprecations:
+- Check the code in a specific directory for deprecations:

 `drupal-check {{path/to/directory}}`